 This is our main project, funded by the National Institute on Aging.
 In this longitudinal investigation, we study how the relationship between cognitive skills and structural properties of the brain changes over time, and how physiological and genetic variables associated with cardiovascular risk affect it.
 We obtain information about the brain from magnetic resonance imaging (MRI) and evaluate risk for vascular disease by studying blood markers such as cholesterol and glucose.

 This longitudinal study involves two separate visits of approximately two hours each that are repeated every other year for at least five years, and an MRI visit of about two hours every year for the study duration.
 Participants complete tests of memory, spatial ability, problem solving, and word knowledge in both paper-and-pencil and computer formats.
 The cognitive testing is conducted at our laboratory on Wayne State University Detroit campus, and the MRI and blood work are performed at the Wayne State University School of Medicine facilities.
 The participants are compensated for their time at a rate of $15/hour.
-To qualify for the study you must be 50 years of age and older, right-handed, a native English speaker, and free of cardiovascular, neurological, or psychiatric disease.
+To qualify for the study you must be 50 years of age and older, a native English speaker, and free of cardiovascular, neurological, or psychiatric disease.

 The 'Cognitive Training" Study